ICC International Centre for ADR: Traineeship

 The traineeship is for a six-month period, starting in October 2021

 Traineeship with the Centre will allow the successful candidate to incorporate a strong ADR component in his/her background of a future dispute resolver.

 - assisting the team in its daily case-management tasks:

-- reviewing, analyzing and commenting on legal submissions in English and French;
+- reviewing, analysing and commenting on legal submissions in English, French and Spanish;

 - drafting the correspondence of the Centre to the parties involved in the proceedings;